 During this time you may also find it useful to get a plan together of how you want the finished job to look (if you are using a selection of different colours and styles).
 Also, similarly to laying quarry or ceramic tiles you will need to work out your floor area and ensure that you firstly have enough to cover your floor space and secondly (if you are laying tiles/planks) it may also be useful to start from the centre of the room and work outwards.
 By doing this you will achieve an even covering across the centre of the room and in the event that you have to cut in around the edges (if you are unable to remove kitchen units in order to lay underneath them etc.... ) you should then end up with an even cut all the way around the room.

-For more information on this see our ceramic tiling project, laying floor tiles project and also watch videos - tiling a bathroom part 1, part 2 and part3.
+For more information on this see our ceramic tiling project, laying floor tiles project and also watch videos - on how to tile a bathroom.
 Although these videos concentrate on ceramic tiling the same setting out principles can apply.

 Preparing the Subfloor